TypesettingTools/AI2ASS/README.md

 ##### Can export the current layer or all layers at once.

-##### Shapes are separated by a their fill color, border color and layer.
+##### Shapes are separated both by layer and the prefixes of the chosen output format (which may include color, stroke, opacity and clipping paths).
-Consecutive paths that share all these attributes will all be merged into one line.
+Paths that share all these attributes can be merged into a single line.
+The following merge strategies are available:

++ __Disabled__: turns line merging off
++ __Safe__: merges lines in a way that doesn't disturb your scene graph order
++ __Ignore Blending Order__: merges all paths of a layer sharing a common prefix without respect to their order within the layer.

 ##### It supports RGB and Grayscale colorspaces
 CMYK support may be added at some point in the future if I ever find a conversion algorithm that works properly.

 ##### It can output shapes wrapped in {\p1}, \clip, \iclip, raw shape data, or complete dialogue lines.
-All output shape data uses coördinates with two decimal places of precision.
+All output shape data uses coordinates with two decimal places of precision.
 Modern ASS renderers should be able to handle these properly.
 If you are worried about people running horribly old and terrible software, don't.
 If you're using this to do typesetting, odds are it'll be too slow to run on their setup anyway.

+##### Exports clipping paths as \clips of their respective lines

+##### There is basic transparency support
+AI2ASS correctly calculates the opacity for every path and exports it as `\alpha` override tag.
+However, output will only be correct when not using any of the blending modes unsupported in ASS (which is all of them except the *Normal* mode).

 ### Great, but how do I run it? ###